Welcome, friend!

 I hope you have enjoyed getting to know more about me.

-What does it mean for you to Drop the Reins of your (writing/art/creative) life?
+What does it mean for you to Drop the Reins of your life?

-This came from my experience of riding lessons in bareback.
-Envision closing your eyes while lifting both hands (rein-free) straight out from your shoulders.
-Then keeping your seat, allow the horse to go at its pace from walk to trot to canter.
+This is from my experience of horse riding lessons on bareback.
+Envision closing your eyes while lifting both hands (reins-free) straight out from your shoulders.
+Keep those arms out straight no matter what.
+Then focus on keeping your seat, and allow the horse to go at its pace from walk to trot to canter.
+The sensation is incredible.

-If you are trusting, the float sensation will happen and then it’s as if you and your horse are flying as one!
-It’s life changing.
+If you are Trusting, the float sensation will happen and then you and your horse are flying as One!
+It’s life changing!

-Your subscription is free and gives you full access to the newsletter and publication archives.
+Your free subscription gives you full access to two monthly posts and publication archives.
 Find inspiration here, engage and share inspiration on this platform.

-Never miss an update—every new post is sent directly to your email inbox.
+Become a paid subscriber and never miss an update—every new post is sent directly to your email inbox.
+Plus some special treats from #Finding Audacity every month.

 For a spam-free, ad-free reading experience, plus audio and community features, get the Substack app.